-On the basis of our methodology and the activities and limitations described above, nothing has come to our attention to indicate that the Selected Information is not fairly stated in all material respects.
+On the basis of our methodology and the activities and limitations described above. nothing has come to our attention to indicate that the Selected Information is not fairly stated in all material respects.

+Verified GHG Emissions for FY 2022

+Emissions:

+tonnes of

+CO2e

+Scope 1 GHG Emissions:

+• 169.776 tonnes of CO2e

-Scope 1 GHG Emissions: Scope 2 GHG Emissions: Emission Intensity (Scope • 169,776 tonnes of CO 2 e • 87,000 tonnes of CO 2 e 1 and 2 GHG Emissions from Helios Towers' five established markets): • 26.25 tonnes of CO 2 e per tower 12.17 tonnes of CO2e per tenant
+Scope 2 GHG Emission Intensity (Scope 1 and 2 GHG Emissions from Helios Towers' five established markets\):

-Includes Tanzania, DRC, Ghana, Congo Brazzaville and South Africa, the markets where Helios Towers was operational in the 2020 baseline year
+- · 26.25 tonnes of CO2e per tower - 12.17 tonnes of CO2e per tenant

-9. Statement of Independence, Integrity and Competence
+9. Statement of Independence.
+Integrity and Competence

 Bureau Veritas is an independent professional services company that specialises in quality, environmental, health, safety and social accountability with over 190 years history.
-Its assurance team has extensive experience in conducting verification over environmental, social, ethical and health and safety information, systems and processes.
+Its assurance team has extensive experience in conducting verification over environmental, social. ethical and health and safety information, systems and processes.

-Bureau Veritas operates a certified1 Quality Management System which complies with the requirements of ISO 9001:2015, and accordingly maintains a comprehensive system of quality control including documented policies and procedures regarding compliance with ethical requirements, professional standards, quality reviews and applicable legal and regulatory requirements which we consider to be equivalent to ISQM 1 & 22.
-Bureau Veritas has implemented and applies a Code of Ethics, which meets the requirements of the International Federation of Inspections Agencies (IFIA)3, across the business to ensure that its employees maintain integrity, objectivity, professional competence and due care, confidentiality, professional behaviour and high ethical standards in their day-to-day business activities.
+Bureau Veritas operates a certified Quality Management System which complies with the requirements of ISO 9001:2015, and accordingly maintains a comprehensive system of quality control including documented policies and procedures regarding compliance with ethical requirements, professional standards, quality reviews and applicable legal and regulatory requirements which we consider to be equivalent to ISQM 1 & 22.

+Bureau Veritas has implemented and applies a Code of Ethics, which meets the requirements of the International Federation of Inspections Agencies (IFIA), across the business to ensure that its employees maintain integrity, objectivity, professional competence and due care, confidentiality. professional behaviour and high ethical standards in their day-to-day business activities.
 We consider this to be equivalent to the requirements of the IESBA code4.
 The assurance team for this work does not have any involvement in any other Bureau Veritas projects with Helios Towers.